 - Locate the properly named directory associated with your assignment in the file system (see File and Directory Naming, below). - Compress that directory into a single .ZIP file using a utility program.
 NOTE: Only one file may be submitted.
-File types other than .ZIP will not be accepted and will receive a grade of zero. - Submit the properly named zip file to the submission activity for this assignment.
+File types other than .ZIP will not be graded. - Submit the properly named .ZIP file to the submission activity for this assignment.